kuzzleio/protocol-mqtt-proxy/README.md

 Versions 1.x of this plugin are compatible with Kuzzle v1.0.0-RC.4 and upper.
 # Protocol plugin: mqtt

-Protocol plugin adding mqtt support to Kuzzle.
+Protocol plugin adding MQTT support to Kuzzle.

 # Manifest